Skip to main content

 7: 15483 1057416 [Ljava.lang.Object;

-You can use this method to view the total memory occupied by the currently living objects (at the end of the file) and analyze which objects occupy more memory.
+This method allows you to view the total memory occupied by live objects (at the end of the file) and analyze which objects consume more memory.

 jstat -gcutil pid 1000 1000